slawomirkania/class-generator-bundle/README.md

 --no-phpunit-classes - Switches off PHPUnit classes generating

 --only-simulate-file - Simulation of generating classes from file and show summary

+You can also define configuration for specific class, see \AppBundle\Api\Command\UserUpdate in YAML definition above.

 ```sh
 $ ./bin/console class_generator:generate {bundle_name} {file_name_with_extension} --no-interfaces --no-phpunit-classes